One day I died and went straight to Heaven where I was met by St Peter at the Gates.

 “I will … I will …” I replied timidly.

-“Remember” he said, “this gown open at the back has many purposes.
-It will teach you to help one another, it will give you humility, it will make you accept people’s offer of help, and it will remind you to say Thank you!
-You’ll also learn how to sew, and of course how not to stand too close to a hot radiator!
-Oh ... and one more thing ... when you sit on the grass watch out for biting insects!”
+“Remember” he said, “this gown open at the back will teach you to help one another, will give you humility, make you accept people’s offer of help, and remind you to say Thank you!
+You’ll also learn how to sew, and of course how not to stand too close to a hot radiator!”

-He laughed heartily once again and then asked, “So, what will it be?
+He laughed heartily once again and then said, “So, what will it be?
 Will you wear the gown or are you going down with no parachute?”

 I grasped the gown from his hands and woke up in a cold sweat clutching the bedcovers tightly in my hands.

 I must stop having cheese and whisky before bedtime!